PennRobotics/ShureDroid/README.md

 It is also my goal to ensure this software always presents itself as an obviously unofficial application.
 Use of the MVX2U faceplate as an icon is merely indicative of the hardware supported by the software.
-Branding specific to Shure (fonts, colors, similarities to existing software) shall be avoided where possible, and a warning to users would be listed alongside the binary and as a text snippet in the main app window.
+Branding specific to Shure (logos, fonts, colors, similarities to existing software) shall be avoided where possible, and a warning to users would be listed alongside the binary and as a text snippet in the main app window.